 The field goal was no good, but it wouldn't have mattered if it was.
 And, sure, a Hail Mary was meaningless too (except for gamblers who had the Titans plus-3 on the spread), but why make the conscious decision to kick a field goal on the last play of the game?
 Would it make the Titans feel better to lose by just six points instead of nine?

-The Team That Drafted a Punter Instead of Russell Wilson™: The Jaguars' march toward an 0-16 record against the spread, a record that would be remarkable, continued with a 14-point loss against St. Louis.
+The Team That Drafted a Punter Instead of Russell Wilson™: The Jaguars' march toward an 0-16 record against the spread, a record that would be truly and absolutely remarkable, continued with a 14-point loss against St. Louis.
 (But Blaine Gabbert officially passed JaMarcus Russell as the worst regular NFL starting quarterback of the last 20 years, so congratulations on that!)

 If the Jaguars (0-5 overall, and 0-5 against the spread) can fail to cover the spread over an entire season, it would be a record we'd tell our grandchildren about.
 Next up for the Jaguars?
 The Denver Broncos.